Clean Energy Resource Teams staff work across the state to help communities with their energy projects.

 Maggie Kozak is the Clean Energy Resource Teams (CERTs) Event Programming & Seed Grants Manager for the University of Minnesota’s Regional Sustainable Development Partnerships and Extension.
 She has worked domestically and internationally on community development issues.
 At CERTs, Maggie plans, organizes, promotes, and executes events big and small, statewide.
 She enjoys managing CERTs seed grants and working with regional CERT Steering Committees.
 In addition, Maggie reviews publications and tends to the contracts and administrivia that make the world go ‘round.
 Maggie enjoys biking to work, running, and yoga.

 Diana McKeown is the Metro CERT Director at the Great Plains Institute.
 Diana has led the Metro region of CERTs since October 2007, during which time she has coordinated and participated in a number of clean energy initiatives, including: Apple Valley’s Better Energy Program; Neighborhood Energy Service (a partnership with Neighborhood Energy Connection and others to deliver residential energy workshops and home visits in all 17 neighborhoods in Saint Paul); an energy makeover of the Lao Family Community Center in partnership with Xcel Energy.
 Diana has also collaborated on the launch of a number of projects/programs including GreenStep Cities, Minnesota Schools Cutting Carbon, and a variety of energy savings measures through CERTified Campaigns.
 Diana has coordinated successful events, forums and tours, including the annual Brake for Breakfast gathering and the SolarWorks workshop series.
 Prior to joining the CERTs team, Diana worked for over 14 years at Clean Water Action where she gained experience with media work, grassroots organizing, campaign planning, lobbying, and fundraising.
 Diana has extensive experience building strategic campaigns and coalitions.
 Diana has a state certificate in residential energy auditing from Dunwoody and holds a B.S. in Environmental Studies from the University of Minnesota.
-Diana lives in Minneapolis with her husband and two daughters.

 Chris Meyer is the Southeast CERT Coordinator for the University of Minnesota’s Regional Sustainable Development Partnerships.
 She recently earned an MS in Environmental Policy Management with an emphasis on Energy and Sustainability from Denver University.
 Chris also has a BFA in printmaking from the University of Minnesota and a BS in Economics from Drake University.
 A personal journey which started with a desire to install solar panels lead to a DIY project for a net-zero-energy home remodel, becoming a residential PV site assessor, community solar organizing, and coordinating the Minnesota Renewable Energy Society’s statewide renewable energy tour.
 Chris is an Extension Master Gardener and helps organize and work in a community garden that donates produce to local food shelves.
 She is also working with the City of Winona to implement a residential rain garden program.